Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Wind Magic
 Also starting at 1st level, you learn the [[Wind Blast]] cantrip.

 You can take your bonus action to cast [[Expeditious Retreat]] without expending a spell slot.
-You can do so a number of times equal to your Wisdom modifier (a minimum of once).
-You regain all expended uses when you finish a long rest.
+Once you do so, you can't do it again until you finish a short or long rest.

 # Channel Divinity: Havoc
 Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.